evermeer/EVCloudKitDao/README.md

 - simple singleton access to your default database
 - You do not have to parse from and to CKRecord (is based on reflection)
 - Generic and simplified query handling
-- Error handling (seperate completionHandler and errorHandler code blocs)
+- Error handling (separate completionHandler and errorHandler code blocs)
 - Storing CKReference objects
 - Storing CKAsset objects
 - Organising subscription
-- Handling incomming notifications
+- Handling incoming notifications

 ## Main features of EVCloudKitData:
-- Use just one predicate for a query, subscription and processing incomming notifications.
+- Use just one predicate for a query, subscription and processing incoming notifications.
 - it's only one method call with a couple of callback events
 - it will store the fetched data collection in memory.
-- notificatons will update the data collections and call the appropriate events.
+- notifications will update the data collections and call the appropriate events.
 - local updates will also update the data collection and call the appropriate events

 ## Todo's'